layilin/SP23-33852/_annotations/book2.md

 60.114n dysenteric.
 Having to do with dysentery or diarrhea.

 [plant] 60.114n ipecacuan.
-Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub whose native range extends from southeastern Nicaragua to Brazil.
+Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub whose native range is southeastern Nicaragua to Brazil.

 60.119n vermifuge.
 A substance having the power to expel worms from the intestines; an anthelmintic.